 Scheduling software is a great way to ensure you stay on task and meet your long and short-term goals.

 Do you know how many minutes each week you are productive and focused?
 By using a time tracking solution along with scheduling software, you can determine how much time a single task can take.
-By taking advantage of a time tracking solution, you can punch in and out of tasks or projects, allowing you to see exactly how your time is spent.
+By taking advantage of a punch clock app, you can punch in and out of tasks or projects, allowing you to see exactly how your time is spent.

 7. Remove distractions